NedimM24/ePortfolio/README.md

 I have a Bachelor's degree in Computer Science with interests in software engineering, software development, and database design.
 This portfolio showcases projects and skills developed throughout my Computer Science program.

-The artifacts included demonstrate experience with:
+The artifacts and additional projects included demonstrate experience with:
 - Software Engineering
 - Front-End Development
 - Web Development